NorSC/supervisor-search/_supervisors/john-rooksby.md

   * Build a web or mobile application for **personal tracking** of expenditure, food, or productivity.
 You might think about building upon behaviour change techniques or using intervention design methods.

   * A game, web app or mobile app that helps students practice **mindfulness** techniques or improve their **wellbeing** (see e.g https://dl.acm.org/doi/10.1145/3025453.3025590 https://dl.acm.org/doi/10.1145/3334480.3382938)
-additional_details_msc: I am happy to supervise projects relating to **web development**.
+additional_details_msc: I am happy to supervise projects relating to mobile and **web development**.
 I am also happy to supervise other software development projects.
 Suitable topics include **tracking health and wellbeing**, developing an **online training tool** (for a topic of your choice), or developing some other kind of interactive system.